Well, we're going to have a hurricane out there, Hurricane Bertha.

 All right.

-You're running for re-election.
+You're running for reelection.

 And this ad basically says that this guy McCain, your presidential candidate, is trying to get you to move in the right direction.

-John McCain's trying to push you.
+That John McCain is trying to push you.

-You're a member of the Republican Party, trying to push you to get your mind right on all this stuff.
+Trying to push you to get your mind right on all this stuff.

 And we should use it to draw a distinction between ourselves with them.

-Another audio sound bite here before we go to the break, just a little funny one.
+Another audio soundbite here before we go to the break, just a little funny one.

-This is from uh C SPAN 2 in depth.
+This is from C-SPAN 2 in depth.

-He asked her, Do you think feminism is more accepted today than it was in the past?
+He asked her, do you think feminism is more accepted today than it was in the past?

 The word feminism has been, I think, successfully demonized by the media.